Selling Your House

 At the closing (described in Chapter 10) and after, you will face some additional expenses.
 The good news is, most of what you’ll be paying out at the closing will come out of your sale proceeds.
 The bad news is, you’ll be saying goodbye to some big dollars.

 Other closing costs or credits to the buyer.
-You might have agreed—based on local tradition or buyer negotiation—to pay some of the standard costs associated with closing the deal, such as fees for the escrow company; the mortgage and home appraisal; recording and transfer of the property; homeowners’ and title insurance; and more.
+You might end up agreeing—based on local tradition or buyer negotiation—to pay some of the standard costs associated with closing the deal, such as fees for the escrow or settlement company; the mortgage and home appraisal; recording and transfer of the property; homeowners’ and title insurance; and more.
 When the market is down, buyers have been known to ask sellers to pay all of the closing costs, which typically add up to 2% to 4% of the selling price.

 Transfer taxes.
 Your city or state may require you to pay transfer taxes, as a percentage of the sale price.
 In some localities, these can be surprisingly high.